fnl/medic/README.rst

 Version History
 ===============

+1.2.0
+  - added support for the new entity Keywords
+  - DB structure change: descriptors.major and qualifiers.major columns swapped
 1.1.1
   - code cleanup (PEP8, PyFlake)
   - fixed an issue where the parser would not leave the skipping state